Community service organisations (CSOs) can start their climate justice and resilience journey by adopting equitable processes.

 Collectively Assessing

-- Identify Climate Injustices in your Community and who is affected to define the actions your organisations can take -> use the Resource Library to access resources and individual steps.
+- Identify climate injustices in your community and who is affected by climate change and disasters to define the actions your organisations can take -> Use the Resource Library to access resources and individual steps.

-- Complete the Climate Justice and Resilience Audit Tool to determine your organisation’s strengths and areas for improvement -> Use the Intersectional Climate Justice and Resilience Audit Tool to develop an action plan and use the Resource Library to access resources and individual steps.
+- Complete the climate justice and resilience review tools to determine your organisation’s strengths and areas for improvement -> Use the climate justice and resilience review tools to develop an action plan and use the Resource Library to access resources and individual steps.

 Collective Integration

-- Use the tools Processes of Lived Experience Engagement and Aboriginal and Torres Strait Islander Peoples Engagement to embed Lived Experience and Aboriginal Leadership in your organisational structure and practices for Climate Justice and Resilience work.
+- Use the tools processes of Lived Experience engagement and Aboriginal and Torres Strait Islander Peoples engagement to embed Aboriginal and Lived Experience Leadership in your organisational structure and practices for climate justice and resilience work.